qcf-568/OSTF/README.md

 2. Who is your supervisor/mentor.
 ---

 ### Code already uploaded, now writing the instructions.
+All will be completed in 3.10-3.12 of 2025.

 Enviroment based on Python 3.9.12